ayoa77/order-challenge/README.md

 both sides of this, so I went ahead and coded it out the way that the task asked.

 The swagger yaml also doesn't contain some of the proper respsonse ie 404 for a get.
 These are  all working properly if your test suite needs to have these removed for some reason, let me know and I can do that rather quickly.

+Most of the interesting stuff written can be found in src/order.service.ts, src/order.sevice.spec.ts, and src/test/order.e2e-spec.ts